Mostafa-ashraf19/SnakeGame/README.md

 * There is a **wall** option available.
   * can select mode of play from messagebox by select play **with/without** wall.
   * If select wall and Snake touch wall will die.

+* add different shapes and can add your own shape

 * add Modal box
   * When Snake die, a small dialog box appears and shows score and size informations also can select play agin.
 Console output is still available